 CLI sessions are offered by the module for troubleshooting.
-The CLI is accessed locally over the serial port or by a direct-connected keyboard and mouse, while remote access is via Secure Shell (SSH) session.
+The CLI is accessed locally over the serial port, while remote access is via Secure Shell (SSH) session.
 The CO authenticates to the module using a username and password.

 The crypto-module uses the SNMP v3 protocol for remote management, and to provide information about the state and statistics as part of a Network Management System (NMS).